lammps/lammps/doc/src/Library.rst

 .. admonition:: Errors versus exceptions
    :class: note

-   If any of the function calls in the LAMMPS library API trigger an error inside LAMMPS, this will result in an abort of the entire program.
-This is not always desirable.
-Instead, LAMMPS can be compiled to instead :ref:`throw a C++ exception <exceptions>`.
-   These exceptions are caught by the library interface and the error status :cpp:func:`can be queried <lammps_has_error>` and the :cpp:func:`error message retrieved <lammps_get_last_error_message>`.
+   If the LAMMPS executable encounters an error condition, it will abort after printing an error message.
+For a library interface this is usually not desirable.
+Thus LAMMPS can be compiled to to :ref:`throw a C++ exception <exceptions>` instead.
+If enabled, the library functions will catch those exceptions and return.
+The error status :cpp:func:`can be queried <lammps_has_error>` and an :cpp:func:`error message retrieved <lammps_get_last_error_message>`.
+We thus recommend enabling C++ exceptions when using the library interface,

 .. warning::